somleng/somleng-scfm/docs/GETTING_STARTED.md

 Let's see what callout participations we have in our callout.

 Take notice of the url in the command below `/api/callouts/1/callout_participations`.
-Here `1` is the id of the callout, *not* the callout population (although in this case the callout population may also have an id of `1`).
+Here `1` is the id of the callout, *not* the batch operation (although in this case the batch operation id may also have an id of `1`).
 Here we are fetching the participations in the callout.

 ```
 $ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -s http://scfm:3000/api/callouts/1/callout_participations | jq'